merrecdarkin/Wil-Project-AEMO-CSV-Efficient-Reading-Sorting-and-Export-/README.md

 _The key objectives being sought by CAEEPR is: (1) a set of code that can read in the csv files obtained from AEMO; (2) extract the data in a convenient format to be determined by the project team in consultation with CAEEPR; and (3) enable a search to be undertaken to extract band-based supply-offer bids (e.g. both price and quantity couples) of one or more generators and with this extraction process being capable of writing the generator based data to an excel file._

-_Another key objective is to minimize 'hands on' activity required by CAEEPR staff in the actual extraction process.
-As mentioned above, a capability should be embedded in the software whereby CAEEPR staff can supply one or more generator identifiers consistent with AEMO identifier protocols and the band-based data is extracted and copied to an excel file for that generator or spreadsheets in an excel work file for a set of generators._
+_Another key objective is to minimise 'hands on' activity required by CAEEPR staff in the actual extraction process.
+As mentioned above, a capability should be embedded in the software whereby CAEEPR staff can supply one or more generator identifiers consistent with AEMO identifier protocols and the band-based data is extracted and copied to an excel file for that generator or spreadsheets in an excel work file for a set of generators."_

-_Desirable Skills - CAEEPR has no pre-existing requirements although some experience with data analytics, coding/software development and information systems would be advantageous._

-_Additional Details - The skills and knowledge gained by the individual/team would be of particular interest to companies operating in the electricity industry including generation and network companies as well as Government regulatory bodies and departments._

-_There is also the prospect of post-graduate level projects particularly addressing Java program optimization to enhance the ability to employ Monte Carlo sampling methods and multi-threads or parallel processing within the structure of the current model software."_

 [CAEEPR (2022)](https://www.griffith.edu.au/griffith-business-school/research/centre-applied-energy-economics-policy-research)